How to play the C chord on the guitar

 2. Scarborough Fair” (Traditional)

-You can find plenty of songs to learn from Yousician’s full song library which has something for everyone.
+You can find plenty of songs to learn in Yousician’s full song library, which has something for everyone.
 With genres ranging from rock to pop and beyond, you can find your favorites for practicing the open C chord and more.
-Make sure to check out our full guide with 20 easy songs to learn on guitar.
+Make sure to check out our complete guide with 20 easy songs to learn on the guitar.

-Learn the C chord and more on guitar with Yousician
+Learn the C chord and more with Yousician

+Practicing the C guitar chord is best done with the help of interactive lessons and songs you already know.
 To learn more major chords on the guitar, check out Yousician’s full library of guitar chords.
-To learn more about playing chords, make sure to read our beginner’s guide to guitar chords, great for both electric and acoustic players.
+To learn more about playing chords, make sure to read our beginner’s guide to guitar chords, which is great for both electric and acoustic guitar players.

 Ready to start playing?